mzufferey/omics/index.md

 ology to measure a protein’s activity, on the basis of the enrichment of its tissue-specific activated and repressed tran- scriptional targets (regulon) in over and under-expressed genes (Alvarez et al., 2016)—i.e., akin to a highly multiplexed gene- reporter assay.

+ corto: a lightweight R package for gene network inference and master regulator analysis